ewoodhead/npa-hierarchy/README.md

 Where whitespace is needed it doesn't matter what kind (spaces, tabs, or newlines).

-### Single-precision is the default
+### Floating-point precision

 Lisp has single- and double-precision floating-point numbers.
-Unlike most other languages, decimal numbers like `1.0` are read as single precision by default.
+Unlike most programming languages, decimal numbers like `1.0` are read as single precision by default.
 If this annoys you, you can change this by evaluating
 ```
 (setf *read-default-float-format* 'double-float)
 ```